tomer7410/draw-tree/README.md

 ## Using the Component

-those are the steps to run the app
+Those are the steps to run the app
 ```
 git clone https://github.com/tomer7410/draw-tree.git
 npm install